-Comment: There are no townhouses proposed in this DSP.
+The Planning Board found that there are no townhouses proposed in this DSP.
 The residential component of this DSP includes 253-multifamily dwelling units.

 The maximum height of multifamily buildings shall be one hundred and ten (110) feet.
 This height restriction shall not apply within any Transit District Overlay Zone, designated General Plan Metropolitan or Regional Centers, or a Mixed-Use Planned Community.